AdityaInnovates/AW_Property_marketplace/README.md

 - `store(Request)`: Creates a new property from request data, returns JSON of created property.
 - `update(Request, $id)`: Updates property by ID, returns updated property JSON or 404 if not found.
 - `destroy($id)`: Deletes property by ID or returns 404 if not found.
+  Manages properties with related owner and address data.

 **c) DealController (app/Http/Controllers/Properties/DealController.php):**